jaredsinclair/sodes-audio-example/README.md

 An example AVAssetResourceLoaderDelegate implementation.
 A variation of this will be used in **’sodes**, a podcast app I'm working on.

+This repo accompanies a length blog post [which can be found here](http://blog.jaredsinclair.com/post/149892449150/avassetresourceloaderdelegate).

 You are welcome to use this code as allowed under the generous terms of the MIT License, but **this code is not intended to be used as a re-usable library**.
 It's highly optimized for the needs of my particular app.
 I'm sharing it here for the benefit of anyone who's looking for an example of how to write an AVAssetResourceLoaderDelegate implementation.

 ## What It Does